darthtoad/WordUp/readme.md

 * Open Android Studio (preferably version 3.0.1)
 * Open the project in Android Studio
 * Go to [Giphy](https://developers.giphy.com/) and get an API key
 * Create a file in your root directory called "gradle.properties".
-This file should have the following contents: org.gradle.jvmargs=-Xmx1536m  GiphyToken = 'API KEY HERE'
+This file should have the following contents: org.gradle.jvmargs=-Xmx1536m  GiphyToken = "API KEY HERE"
 * Run project

 ## Known Bugs